 Nanda Devi National Park situated in the Chamoli district of Uttarakhand, Nanda Devi National Park is a UNESCO World Heritage Site known for its alpine meadows, glaciers, and wildlife such as the Himalayan black bear, snow leopard, and musk deer.

 The Nanda Devi Biosphere Reserve is a UNESCO World Network of Biosphere Reserves.
-Located in the Chamoli, Pithoragarh, and Bageshwar districts of Uttarakhand, the reserve is known for its diverse ecosystems, including alpine meadows, glaciers, and forests.
-The reserve is home to several rare and endangered species of plants and animals, including the Himalayan tahr, snow leopard, and Asiatic black bear.
+Located in the Chamoli, Pithoragarh, and Bageshwar districts of Uttarakhand, the reserve is known for its diverse ecosystems.

 Rajaji National Park located in the Shivalik range of Uttarakhand, the Park is known for its diverse flora and fauna.
 The park is home to tigers, leopards, elephants, deer, and a variety of bird species.

-In addition to its wildlife, the park is also an important cultural and historical site, with several ancient ruins located within its boundaries.
-The park attracts thousands of visitors each year who come to enjoy its natural beauty and experience the thrill of seeing tigers and other wildlife in their natural habitat.
+The park attracts thousands of nature lovers and adventures each year who come to enjoy its natural beauty and experience the thrill of seeing tigers and other wildlife in their natural habitat.

 Uttarakhand is considered to be a place of great religious significance in India.
 It is often referred to as the “Land of the Gods” due to its many holy sites and pilgrimage destinations.